Mazda6: Recall

+Safety

 Motorsport

 In 2007, Mazda won its first manufacturers championship in the Touring Car class.
 In 2009, they finished 2nd in the manufacturer's championship with 65 points, behind Acura.

 The Mazda6 has also been used in the KONI Challenge Series Sport Touring class.
 It was last used in 2008 by the Baglieracing team with Dennis Baglier, Chris Gleason, and Marty Luffy as drivers.

 The Mazda6 also gives its name to a stock car in the NASCAR Corona Series.

 Third generation (GJ1/GL; 2012)

 The third generation Mazda6 sedan was unveiled during Moscow International Automobile Salon on 29 August 2012, and the station wagon version followed during the 2012 Paris Motor Show in the following month.
-In this generation, there are only 4-door sedan and 5-door station wagon versions available.
+This generation is available in a 4-door sedan or 5-door station wagon styles only.
 The design was previewed by both the Takeri concept, unveiled at the 2011 Tokyo Motor Show, and the Shinari concept from 2010.

 The design was a finalist in the "2013 World Design of the Year".